dataminding/ml-zoomcamp/midterm-project/README.md

 1. Initializing EB config `eb init -p docker -r eu-west-1 mlzmcmp-bike-rental`
 2. (Optional) Check app locally: `eb local run --port 9911` - this spins up the service locally using EB and Docker
 3. Deploying app to AWS: `eb create mlzmcmp-bike-rental-env` - builds and deploys the app, including provisioning all the necessary services.
-The app can be changed by `eb deploy mlzmcmp-bike-rental-env`
+The app can be changed by `eb deploy mlzmcmp-bike-rental-env`.
-4. The app is available under `mlzmcmp-bike-rental-env.eba-wixby7us.eu-west-1.elasticbeanstalk.com`.
-Please note that the root path gives just a health check status, while the bike rental prediction service is available under the `/predict` endpoint using POST method.
+4. The app is available under `mlzmcmp-bike-rental-env.eba-wixby7us.eu-west-1.elasticbeanstalk.com` (again, the root path gives just a health check status, while the bike rental prediction service is available under the `/predict` endpoint using POST method).
 **Please note that the app will be available on AWS until 15 November 2021 23:59 CET**

 # Testing and using the app